Looked After Child Full Logo - Primary Trasnsparent

 6. Overcoming the “Cliff-Edge”

-Leaving the care system can create a “cliff-edge” where young people lack the emotional and practical tools to maintain independence.
+Leaving the care system can create a.
 My path through homelessness became the catalyst for a drastic life change—one that eventually led to long-term stability, professional success, and homeownership.

 • The Path Forward: Every crisis contains the seed of a new beginning.
 By building a clear goal and accepting the support of a dedicated network, it is possible to reclaim your independence and rewrite your narrative.